vanillaiice/greeter/README.md

 # Greeter
-A simple greeter program written in V
+A simple greeter program written in V.

 # Installation
 You need V installed on your machine to build this program.
 You can then do: